jadebustos/edge-dl/violence-detector/standalone.md

 Preditions will be saved within directory */opt/violence-detector/output*.
 Images will be stored together with the prediction and a csv file will be created with all the information as well.

-## Running the violence-detector application for webcam images processing
+## Running the violence-detector application for webcam image processing

 Activate the python virtual environment and run: